-The H-1B visa category is for noncitizens who have a job offer to work in the United States in a "specialty occupation," will perform services under a Department of Defense-administered project, or work as a fashion model of distinguished merit and ability.
+The H-1B visa category is a useful one for many U.S. employers, allowing them to hire noncitizens to work in the United States in either a "specialty occupation," for a Department of Defense-administered project, or as a fashion model of distinguished merit and ability.

 The employer must take several preliminary steps before putting an H-1B worker on the payroll.
 They are:

-There are different scenarios for when the new employee may start working, depending upon whether he or she is in the United States or abroad.
+There are different scenarios for when the new employee may start working, depending upon whether they're in the United States or abroad.

-If the prospective employee is outside the U.S., he or she will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in his or her home country to apply for an H-1B visa.
+A prospective employee who is outside the U.S. will take the approval notice (also issued on USCIS Form I-797 Notice of Action) and a copy of the H-1B petition submitted to USCIS to the U.S. Consulate or Embassy in their home country to apply for an H-1B visa.

-The visa application process and timing may vary slightly among the different consulates and embassies.
-To check the protocol, select the particular location at http://www.usembassy.gov/.
-The processing times are available athttp://travel.state.gov/visa/temp/wait/wait_4638.html, where you can see how long it will take to get an appointment to apply for the visa and then how long it will take the consulate or embassy to issue the visa.
+The visa application process and timing can vary slightly among different consulates and embassies.
+To check the protocol, select the particular location at https://www.usembassy.gov/.

-Once the person has the visa, he or she may travel to the U.S. and start working .
+After having received the visa, the worker may travel to the U.S. and start the job.

 This information is intended merely as an introduction to the H-1B visa.
 See the additional articles referenced above and consult immigration counsel for further guidance.